Who Can Register to Vote

 - Not claim the right to vote in another state.

 Voter Registration closes 29 days prior to each election.
-In order to be eligible to vote in an election, you must be registered prior to the deadline.
-For a list of deadlines, Click Here
+In order to be eligible to vote in an election, you must be registered prior to the registration deadline

 To Register to Vote using Florida's New Online Voter Registration System, Click this Button